Trump push on $2K checks flops as GOP-led Senate won't vote

-The GOP leader made clear he is unwilling to budge, despite political pressure from Trump and even some fellow Republican senators demanding action.
-Trump wants the recently approved $600 in aid increased threefold.
-But McConnell dismissed the idea of bigger "survival checks," saying the money would go to plenty of American households that just don't need it.
+The GOP leader made clear Wednesday he is unwilling to budge, despite political pressure from Trump and even some fellow Republican senators demanding action.
+Trump wants the recent $600 in aid increased threefold.
+But McConnell dismissed the idea of bigger "survival checks" approved by the House, saying the money would go to plenty of American households that just don't need it.

 McConnell's refusal to act means the additional relief Trump wanted is all but dead.